Gordon P. Saville: World War II

 Later that month he was ordered to the North African theater, where he served as chief of staff of the Mediterranean Air Command.
 Under Carl Andrew Spaatz, Saville argued against the plans for Operation Tidal Wave in August, the air attack on oil refineries in Ploieşti.
 After the operation resulted in heavy American casualties with little effect on oil production, Saville described it as a "goddamned thing... ridiculous and suicidal."

 In October 1943, he was appointed commander of the XII Fighter Command (XXII Tactical Air Command), and in January 1944 was named deputy commander of the XII Air Support Command (XII Tactical Air Command) in the Mediterranean.
 There, Saville achieved close coordination between air power and the infantry.
 Tactics used by Saville were employed again during the Normandy Invasion, with fighter aircraft clearing enemy units from roads behind the front lines.
 He took part in Operation Strangle, the effort to deny roads and rail to German supply columns.
 In this, Saville was critical of the inaccuracy of high-altitude bombing; he wrote privately to a friend in April, "Our waste of effort in trying to hit railroad tracks and bridges is simply fantastic."
-Saville was promoted to major general on June 30, 1944, distinguishing himself during Operation Dragoon, the invasion of Southern France.Schaffel, 1991, p.
-84 He assumed command of the First Tactical Air Force in January 1945.
+Saville was promoted to major general on June 30, 1944, distinguishing himself during Operation Dragoon, the invasion of Southern France.
+He assumed command of the First Tactical Air Force in January 1945.

 The following month, Saville returned to the United States for temporary assignment to USAAF headquarters, and in March 1945 became commander of the III Tactical Air Command at Barksdale Field.
 Two months later, he was appointed deputy commander of Air Transport Command at Washington.